 While you’re here, try the curry puff with its flaky, crispy pastry & savory filling.

 The tong sui uncle is up by 3 a.m. to prepare for the day.
 He has been operating this stall for 48 years.
-Now in his seventies, he said he will continue working as long as he can.
+Now in his seventies, he plans continue working as long as he can.

 I hope fervently it will be a long, long time.
 Savour this while you can.